Exploration of heterogeneous treatment effects via concave fusion: Estimation

 The MCP has the form

-These penalties are nearly unbiased and are more aggressive in enforcing a sparser solution.
-Thus, they are better suited for the current problem, since the number of subgroups are usually much smaller than the sample size.
+These penalties lead to nearly unbiased estimators of the parameters due to the fact that their derivatives equal to zero at large (in magnitude) values of the parameter estimates.
+Moreover, they are more aggressive in enforcing a sparser solution.
+Thus, they are better suited for the current problem, where the number of subgroups may be expected to be much smaller than the sample size.